petersolimine/imessage-embedder/readme.md

     7. Close the System Preferences.
     8. Quit and reopen
     9. After granting Full Disk Access to your terminal, rerun script.
+    * if you are using the VSCode embedded terminal, you will need to grant access to the VSCode app, not the terminal.

 2. Install packages
    `pip install -r requirements.txt`